-My idea of a hot day is definitely one that includes cocktails.
+A well-spent weekend should (almost) always include a cocktail.
 But for those concerned with calories, a good happy hour doesn't have to ruin your diet.
 Here are some favorite Summer cocktails, all which clock in at under 200 calories — and we're not talking vodka sodas, either.
-These drinks celebrate Spring and Summer fruits, tropical destinations, and warm-weather nights.
+These drinks celebrate seasonal fruits, tropical destinations, and warm-weather nights.

 What better way to commemorate Bourbon Heritage Month than with beautiful bourbon cocktails we can't help but love?
 Whether you're partial to a classic old-fashioned or you'd like to take a twist on tradition, we've got you covered; you'll think you're in Kentucky with these delectable bourbon delights.
 Here are five recipes to get you started.